ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3oncan/README.md

 # Hints and limitations

-## This ioBroker adapter is under development and *beta stage*
-* Data structure and functionality may chenge in future versions.
-* You're welcome to test the adapter in your environment.
-Please give me feedback about your experience and findings.

-## Why using data collection (listening only) and UDSonCAN (ReadByDid) in parallel?
+## Why using data collection (mode Collect) and UDSonCAN in parallel?
-* When you have connected E3 devices you can benefit of the exchanged data.
+* When you have connected E3 devices you can benefit of the exchanged data ([more details](https://github.com/MyHomeMyData/ioBroker.e3oncan/discussions/34)).
 By just listening you will receive available data in realtime right on changing.
 So you can get fast changing data (e.g. energy flow values) and slowly changing data (e.g. temperatures) directly on each change.
 You're up do date all time for those values.
 * Other data, not or rarely available via collection, you can add via UDSonCAN ReadByDid.
 Typically for setpoint data this is best approach.
 * Therfore from my point of view, combination of both methods is best approach.

 ## Limitation of collecting data
-* At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693), Vitocharge VX3 and Vitoair (both listener on CAN id 0x451).
+* At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693 on internal CAN), Vitocharge VX3 and Vitoair (both listener on CAN id 0x451 on external CAN).

 ## What is different to open3e project?
 * Obviously, the main differece is the direct integration to ioBroker.
 Configuration can be done via dialogs, data get's directly listed in object trees.
 * In addition to open3e real time collecting of data via listening is supported.
 * Writing of data is much simpler.
 Just change the data in corresponding state and press Save button.
+* Exchanging data via MQTT is not neccessary.
+However it's of course available via configuration of data states.

 ## May open3e be used in parallel?
 Yes, that is possible under certain conditions: